Collision Insurance Explained: What It Covers, Costs & When You Need It

 Special Situations Requiring Collision Coverage

 High-value or specialty vehicles warrant collision coverage regardless of ownership status.
 Classic cars, luxury vehicles, and sports cars have expensive repair costs that justify comprehensive protection.
-These vehicles often appreciate or maintain value better than standard cars, making insurance even more sensible.
+Modern EVs and hybrids with complex electronics and sensors are especially expensive to repair, making collision coverage critical.

 Drivers with less-than-perfect driving records benefit from collision coverage.
 If you've had recent accidents or violations, you're statistically more likely to file future claims.
-The coverage provides protection during this higher-risk period, though you'll pay elevated premiums due to your driving history.
+The coverage provides protection during this higher-risk period, though you'll pay elevated premiums as a result.

 Smart Savings Made Simple!